-Just Like My Child Foundation (JLMC) has delivered healthcare services, education, microenterprise, social justice, leadership and empowerment programs to over 200,000 individuals—primarily women and children—in 76 rural communities in Central Uganda and Senegal.
+Just Like My Child Foundation (JLMC) has delivered healthcare services, education, microenterprise, social justice, leadership and empowerment programs to over 200,000 individuals—primarily women and children—in 96 rural communities in Central Uganda.

 In 2015, several of JLMC’s pioneer programs began graduating into self-sustainability and independence from the need for further financial assistance.
 After more than a decade of experience working with communities, JLMC came to understand that focusing on adolescent girls creates a unique opportunity to prevent new generations from ever entering the cycle of poverty and disease.
 As a result, JLMC developed the Girl Power Project® to equip girls with the tools, skills, and attitudes to stay in school and avoid early pregnancy and disease.

 Today, JLMC’s graduated programs remain the building blocks of an essential foundation that enables girl’s empowerment to take hold within communities.
 Learn more about JLMC’s pioneer programs below.

 DIRECT SERVICES PROVIDED

 by Bishop Asili Hospital to patients since 2006

 now served by Bishop Asili Hospital (up from 55 in 2006)